 Oh, and those aforementioned uncomfortable and awkward side effects on the digestive tract?
 Personal tests found no difference between soaked and unsoaked beans.

 So if you identify as a rebel, skip the soaking process mentioned above and proceed directly to cooking beans as they are.
 You wildcard, you.

-Each variety of beans has its own cooking time—consult this handy chart to see how long certain beans need.
-Soaked beans will cook faster than dried beans.
+Each variety of beans has its own cooking time—soaked beans will cook faster than dried beans.

 Again, you’ll need a very large pot to give the little legumes room to expand as they cook.
 Keep the water at a gentle simmer while cooking, and stir the beans frequently to maintain an even consistency throughout.

 Another crucial step: Seasoning beans.
 Bland beans are no fun at all.
 Throw in anything from a whole carrot, to a bay leaf and an onion, to a hamhock to infuse this staple food with lots of flavor.